 The best PC games come in all shapes and sizes, from massive open-world AAA titles, like The Witcher 3, to small but immersive indie games, like Disco Elysium.
 But, given the 500-plus games you're likely to have between your Steam and Epic Games Store library, how do you know which to play first?
 That's where we come in with a list of the best PC games we're playing right now.

-Laptop Mag kicked off its best PC games race earlier this year with our gaming reviews program, in which we test how games perform on PC.
-We've recently reviewed Marvel's Avengers, Mortal Shell and World of Warcraft: Shadowlands and we're not done yet.
+Laptop Mag kicked off its best PC games race a year ago now with our gaming reviews program, in which we test how games perform on PC.
+We've recently reviewed Twelve Minutes, Mass Effect Legendary Edition and The Medium.

 - See the best VR-ready laptops and best gaming laptops

-Don't count out our Xbox Series X and PS5 coverage either, as we'll be taking on both consoles and the accompanying games when they launch.
-Speaking of which, here are the the first games we'll buy on next-gen consoles.
+Don't count out our Xbox Series X and PS5 coverage either, as we were able to review both consoles and the accompanying games when they launched.
+If you're looking to get into streaming, check out our Elgato Stream Deck MK.2 review.

 We know that the best PC games out there ranks in the thousands, including games like Divinity: Original Sin 2, Doom and Minecraft, but we can't list all of them.
 So, these are the best PC games we're loving right now (this list isn't ranked from best to worst).

 What are the best PC games?